Skip to main content

 “This music has been passed down from one generation to the next,” he says, “not merely as a legacy, but as a living, breathing organism that transforms and evolves, repeatedly reaffirming that what springs from the human soul never perishes.”

-In the second concert, Sudanese composer and oud player Mazen Al Baqer and his quartet perform their own works, which blend African traditions with contemporary improvisational freedom.
+In the second concert, Sudanese composer and oud player Mazen Al Baqer and his quartet will perform their own works, which blend African traditions with contemporary improvisational freedom.

 Additional information